 In this case, she wanted white roses, baby’s breath eucalyptus, and other greenery.
-She placed an order through Sam’s Club ahead of time, and they arrived 2 days before the wedding.
+She placed an order through Sam’s Club ahead of time, and they arrived two days before the wedding.
 The day before the wedding is when me, Kayla, and our other best friend, Megan, put all of the bouquets together.

 Kayla was slightly stressed because she thought putting together the bouquets would take a very long time, but she forgot how awesomely creative and efficient her best friends were *hair flip*.

 We needed to make 8 bridesmaid bouquets, 1 maid of honor bouquet, 1 bridal bouquet, and a toss bouquet.
 Here’s a list of the items we used during this process: